 Head over to our First Steps page.
 It has all the important information, dates, events, and todos for the beginning of your first semester.

 I’m looking for a thesis topic, where do I go?

 Open thesis topics are usually announced via TISS.
 To see all available master thesis topics, please configure the TISS search form as follows (we unfortunately can’t provide a direct link): Click the “Extended Search” button, set thesis type to “Diploma Thesis”, set faculty to “Faculty of Informatics”, and click the “Search” button.

 Do you have examples of excellent theses?

 Sure!
 We honor the most excellent master theses with the Best Master Thesis Award.

 I’m about to graduate, what do I do?

 Didactics of Informatics, UE 066 950

-The Master’s program Didactics of Informatics can no longer be enrolled.
-Students who have been admitted to this program prior to 1 October 2016 have the right to complete it until 30 November 2021, subject to an uninterrupted continuing education report.
+The master program Didactics of Informatics can no longer be enrolled.
+Before October 1, 2016, students admitted to this program have the right to complete it until November 30, 2021, subject to an uninterrupted continuing education report.